-Through processes in nature, certain physical elements undergo a biological transmutation into other physical elements.
+Certain processes in nature cause physical elements to undergo a biological transmutation into other physical elements.
 This happens in plants (see: Plant kingdom) and also in the organs of Man's metabolic system.

-In the scientific paradigm of mineral science, this is impossible as it defies the laws of physics.
+In the scientific paradigm of mineral science, the fact that a physical element would change is impossible and defies the laws of (mineral) physics.
 An explanation of this apparent paradox is given by the fact that mineral science limits its scope to the mineral element 'earth' and does not study the laws of the etheric (represented by the element 'water'), see Formative forces and the 1921-06-GA205 reference.

 Schema FMC00.011 shows an example of experimental results, from Rudolf Hauschka laboratory experiments in the years 1934-1940 that confirmed von Herzeele's findings (see References below).
 Because the tests were continued over years, it shows that the moon rhythm is subservient to a stronger annual sun rhythm.
 Notice how the curves show a powerful dynamic upto say June period, whereas in the second year-half there is hardly any dynamic.
 Also remarkable is the 'cross-over' where the new-moon minima overrides the full-moon maxima curve around the June period, after which both curves quiet down.

 Lecture coverage and references